-Due to the known leak of cable fluid into the permeable cable trench material, and the unknown characteristics (e.g. permeability) of the Made Ground likely to be surrounding the trench, there is the potential for lateral migration of contaminants along ducting routes and vertically towards shallow groundwater.
+Due to the known leak of cable fluid into the permeable cable trench material, and the unknown characteristics (e.g. permeability) of the Made Ground likely to be surrounding the trench, there is the potential for lateral migration of contaminants along ducting routes and vertically towards nearby basements and or shallow groundwater.
 These are considered to be the primary risk drivers for this Site at present.